Marchuck/TheCastleOfTheMushroomDerby/README.md

 #TODO:

-Create easy to use lib which consumes XML response and deserializes it into model (generic & reflection) transform it into rx-chain
+Create easy to use lib which consumes XML response and deserializes it into model (generics & reflection) transform it into rx-chain